 7. Deep Work

 Schedule deep work for tasks that take more time and energy.
-Turn your notifications off, play the music that helps you focus, prepare your favorite brew, and perhaps, set a Pomodoro timer.
+To achieve greater focus, turn your notifications off, play the music that helps you concentrate, prepare your favorite brew, and perhaps, set a Pomodoro timer.
 Don’t let yourself be interrupted until you finish your task.
 Regular breaks are crucial too, but only take them when you feel like a natural pause crops up in the task at hand.

 8. The 2-Min Rule